 Step 1: Preheat Your Oven

-Start by setting your oven to 200°C (390°F) for a standard oven or 180°C (350°F) if you have a fan/convection option.
-Letting your oven fully preheat ensures everything cooks evenly and your potatoes and sausages develop a perfect crust.
+Start by setting your oven to 200°C (390°F) if you’re using a standard oven, or 180°C (350°F) if you have a fan or convection setting.
+Let it come up to temperature so everything cooks evenly and beautifully browned later on.

 Step 2: Prepare the Vegetables

-In a large bowl, toss the halved baby potatoes, carrot pieces, onion wedges, and minced garlic together with olive oil, dried thyme, oregano, salt, and pepper.
-This coating is what infuses the vegetables with so much flavor and helps them roast to a tender, golden finish.
+In a large bowl, toss together the baby potatoes, carrots, red onions, and minced garlic with olive oil, dried thyme, oregano, salt, and pepper.
+This simple coating not only enhances the flavors but helps them caramelize and crisp in the oven, giving a wonderful texture to the dish.

-Briefly mix the sausages into the vegetables, so the flavors start marrying early.
-Then transfer the whole mixture into a roasting pan, stacking the vegetables about two layers deep.
-Place the sausages neatly on top so they can brown beautifully and cook evenly over the vegetables.
+Briefly toss the sausages in the same bowl with the seasoned vegetables.
+Then transfer everything into a large roasting pan, spreading the veggies about two layers deep.
+Lay the sausages on top so they roast evenly and their juices drip down to flavor the veggies beneath.

 Step 4: Make the Gravy

-Using the same bowl, whisk together melted butter and flour until smooth.
-Slowly add a splash of the broth while whisking to avoid lumps, then pour in the rest of the broth and whisk until fully combined.
-Carefully pour the gravy down the side of the roasting pan, keeping it away from the sausages and veggies; this prevents them from getting soggy while still adding moisture and flavor.
+Using the now-empty bowl, whisk melted butter and flour until smooth to form a roux.
+Slowly add a splash of your chosen broth while whisking to loosen it, then pour in the remaining broth and continue whisking until silky and lump-free.
+Pour the gravy gently down the side of the roasting pan, steering clear of directly covering the sausages and vegetables so they stay nice and crispy on top.

 How to Serve Oven Baked Sausages with Potatoes, Vegetables, and Gravy Recipe